Powerful Training-Free Membership Inference Against Autoregressive Language Models: Results

 \subsection{Effect of Fine-tuning Method}

 The gap between full fine-tuning and LoRA results in Table~\ref{tab:main_results} conflates fine-tuning method with model architecture.
-To isolate the effect of fine-tuning method, we evaluate EZ-MIA on GPT-2 under both full fine-tuning (100\% of parameters) and LoRA (0.71\% of parameters) on XSum.
+To isolate these factors, we evaluate EZ-MIA on three models under both full fine-tuning and LoRA on XSum, spanning 124M to 7B parameters.

-The difference is striking: full fine-tuning yields 0.993 AUC and 82.6\% TPR@1\%FPR, while LoRA yields only 0.553 AUC and 1.5\% TPR@1\%FPR, a reduction of 55$\times$ in detection rate.
-This demonstrates that fine-tuning method is a significant determinant of privacy risk, independent of model scale.